 - roasted sesame seeds

 - When the rice is cooked, let rest for 10 minutes.
 Pour the rice in a large glass or wood bowl.
 Mix in the sushi seasoning.
 Set aside and slightly covered.
-Let the rice cool to almost room temperature, about 45 minutes to 1 hour.
+Let the rice cool at room temperature for 30 minutes or so.

 - In a small bowl, combine the mayonnaise and Sriracha sauce.
 Set aside.